TTLabs/EvaporateJS/README.md

 ###.supported

 The `supported` property is _Boolean_, and indicates whether the browser has the capabilities required for Evaporate to work.
 Needs more testing.

+## Todo:
+* Implement MIME types for uploads, currently we do not provide MIME types on the multipart uploads so everything gets a binary octet stream.
+* Implement a callback for upload initialization.
+In order to cancel uploads we need the upload id and an initialization callback can provide it in a repeatable manner.